Emission photon statistics in collectively interacting dipole atom arrays in the low-intensity limit: Results

 where $\rho_\beta$ is the density matrix initialized to contain only the second excitation eigenmode $\beta$.
-In most cases, the $\zeta_\beta$ is approximately close to $\gamma_\beta/2$, especially for higher atom separations.
+In most cases, the $\zeta_\beta$ is approximately close to $\gamma_{\beta}^{(2)}/2$, especially for higher atom separations.
 There are exceptions to this when the atom separations get smaller.
-Specifically, for states that have very small $\gamma_\beta$, the $\zeta_\beta$'s are not as suppressed and tend to go above the line that depicts $\zeta_\beta = \gamma_\beta/2$.
+Specifically, for states that have very small $\gamma_{\beta}^{(2)}$, the $\zeta_\beta$'s are not as suppressed and tend to go above the line that depicts $\zeta_\beta = \gamma_{\beta}^{(2)}/2$ in Fig. \ref{fig:Zeta}.
 This becomes more relevant in Sec. \ref{sec:DetectFS}.

-The single and double excitation eigenmodes are vectors with different sizes and normalization schemes, which makes it hard to draw conclusions on how they correlate with each other.
-To understand this, we can define a quantity that describes the overlap of the double excitation eigenmode $\beta$ with two single excitation eigenmodes $\alpha_1$ and $\alpha_2$.
+The single and double-excitation eigenmodes are vectors with different sizes and normalization schemes, which makes it hard to draw conclusions on how they correlate with each other.
+To understand this, we can define a quantity that describes the overlap of the double-excitation eigenmode $\beta$ with two single-excitation eigenmodes $\alpha_1$ and $\alpha_2$.
 This can also be understood as the tendency of mode $\beta$ to emit two photons, one in mode $\alpha_1$ and one in mode $\alpha_2$.